English Garden Munich – one of the largest parks in the world

 Monopteros: One of the park’s most striking landmarks stands on a small hill in the south of the English Garden: the Monopteros.

-Eisbach surfing in winter on the Eisbach wave in Munich
+Eisbach surfing on the Eisbache wave in Munich

 In summer in swimming trunks, in winter in a wetsuit, the Eisbach surfers queue up in all weathers to rock the wave.